DentallApp/back-end/README.md

 The above diagram describes in more detail which feature modules are contained in the core layer.

-In the presented diagram it can be identified that the feature modules are not coupled to each other, the purpose of this is not to cause a [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell), in order to maintain a dependency graph that is as simple as possible, which increases the compression of the architecture.
+In the presented diagram it can be identified that the feature modules are not coupled to each other, the purpose of this is not to cause a [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell), in order to maintain a dependency graph that is as simple as possible.
+The purpose is to make it easier to understand the parts of the backend application.

 ### Relational model